State Charter Schools Commission

 - Utilize and maintain information systems, including a website that provides information on SCSC charter school performance, accountability standards, links to SCSC schools, and available public education programs for SCSC schools.

-- Represent the SCSC and serve as liaison and key policy contact for advocacy groups, constituents, task forces and other forums on issues related to the SCSC and its charter schools.
+- Serve as liaison and key policy contact for advocacy groups, constituents, task forces and other forums on issues related to the SCSC and its charter schools.

 - Oversee the provision of targeted technical assistance to prospective and operating SCSC schools, including training, conferences, and technical assistance papers.